codefwd/Using-the-Stream-Editor-in-Linux-to-complicate-common-passwords/README.md

 # Using the Stream Editor in Linux to complicate common words or phrases as passwords.
 Momma always said, never use a word from a dictionary as a password, but if you do we can complicate it a little.
+## Overview: We will look at the most common password wordlist used in Unix and Linux using the metasploit-framework.
+Then we will take ordinary words and 'Mung' them by replacing a number with a letter.